Come to our farm to enjoy the views and stock up on your backyard garden basics.

-Want to have a garden but don’t know where to start?
-Let us take care of your garden plant starts this season!
 We grow a variety of herbs, vegetables and flowers for you to have a strong start to your garden.
 All organic.
-Our list of veggies include but aren’t limited to: tomatoes (3-5 varieties), peppers (3-4 varieties), cucumber (2-3 varieties), greens (kale, choi, lettuce, chard), herbs (parsley, basil, cilantro, oregano, thyme, mint, rosemary, chamomile, violas, marigolds, dahlia, dianthus, and more).
+Our list of veggies include but aren’t limited to: tomatoes (3-5 varieties), peppers (3-4 varieties), eggplants (2-3 varieties), cucumber (2-3 varieties), greens (kale, choi, lettuce, chard and more), herbs (parsley, basil, cilantro, oregano, thyme, mint, rosemary and more) and flowers (chamomile, violas, marigolds, dahlia, dianthus, and more).
+If you want to do successional planting we suggest starting off by learning about planting charts for your area.

 SUCCESSIONAL PLANTING IN THE GARDEN

 Succession planting is important when growing vegetables because if you stop planting, eventually your garden will be empty.
-Keep an eye out for multiple plant sales throughout the growing season!
+Read below for some resources and click on the links to learn more.

 In our plants nursery we grow the best organically sourced seed we can find from cultivars that have been tested on the farm and proven to be amazing!
 Grow successions of seedlings from our nursery to help you get a harvest all season long!
 In agriculture, succession planting refers to several planting methods that increase crop availability during a growing season by making efficient use of space and timing.
 After one crop is harvested, another is planted in the same space.